 Investors have a lot to consider when deciding between a CD and a bond.
-Traditional CDs from banks are insured by the Federal Deposit Insurance Corporation (FDIC), or from the National Credit Union Share Insurance Fund if you’re getting a CD from a National Credit Union Administration (NCUA) credit union.
+Traditional CDs from banks are insured by the Federal Deposit Insurance Corp.
+(FDIC), or from the National Credit Union Share Insurance Fund if you’re getting a CD from a National Credit Union Administration (NCUA) credit union.
 CDs are safe investments that typically pay a fixed interest rate.
 In other words, you know how much you’re earning upfront.
 You’re also guaranteed to receive that amount of interest for the term and get your full principal amount back, as long as you don’t make any premature withdrawals.
-“They're really only appropriate for short-term needs, simply because they are too low.
-The rates of return are too low,” says Mari Adam, president and founder of Adam Financial Associates Inc.

 If you’re interested in having more flexibility and you want the chance to earn a higher yield, you may want to consider investing in a bond.
 A bond is a loan you make to a government or a corporation to receive a rate of return.
 You can sell a bond before it matures without getting hit with an early withdrawal penalty, but you may get back more or less than your original investment if interest rates have moved.
 With municipal bonds, the interest you earn is often exempt from taxes.